Tang-hubert/Crawing-List-of-Admitted-Schools-for-Students/README.md

 - If want to get the whole number then have to enter the `test place` link, but we cannot enter the website(now we've downloaded whole list of all department using Ctrl+s)

 - get all univ & department they had applied and add it into df using for loop.
+Run `get _test_location_url.ipynb` to get a csv file named `whole.csv`. -> Trying to delete which repeat.: We can use excel!
+Nice!

 ### Done
 - figuring out what's `processing_list` function doing (?count?)
 - merge dataframe one by one column from different dataframe